-The rise in autism diagnoses in the United States has been a topic of significant discussion and research.
-The Centers for Disease Control and Prevention (CDC) tracks autism prevalence using a combination of health and school records, primarily focusing on 8-year-old children.
-This method provides insights into autism identification across different populations and regions, revealing how evolving diagnostic criteria and societal awareness contribute to the increasing recognition of autism.
+The rise in autism diagnoses in the United States has sparked significant discussion and research.
+The Centers for Disease Control and Prevention (CDC) tracks autism prevalence using health and school records, primarily focusing on 8-year-old children.

 Key Drivers Behind Increased Autism Diagnoses